icevelez/core.js/README.md

 ---

-## What is Core.js?
+## 👁️👄👁️ What is Core.js?

-Core.js is my attempt at building my own framework.
+Core.js is my attempt at building my own framework

-## Why?
+## 🙋 Why?

 > tl:dr -- satisfy an itch in my brain